microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 This document standardizes additional properties on TestCase to support test cases written in managed languages.

 ## Overview
-There are a broad variety of choices that current Test Adapter implementers have made when setting the `FullyQualifiedName` on TestCase objects created during test discovery. `FullyQualifiedName` typically identifies the type and method that implements a test case in managed code, but because there has been no standardization, VS cannot rely on the format of the `FullyQualifiedName`.
-We've considered standardizing the format of `FullyQualifiedName`, but this presents migration & compatibility issues.
-Rather, we are adding two new properties to TestCase that represent the type and method for each test case.
-These additional properties are only applicable to unit tests written in managed languages (e.g. C# & VB).
+There are a broad variety of choices that current test adapter implementers have made when setting the `FullyQualifiedName` on TestCase objects created during test discovery. `FullyQualifiedName` typically identifies the type and method that implements a test case in managed code, but because there has been no standardization, VS cannot rely on the format of the `FullyQualifiedName`.
+We've considered standardizing the format of `FullyQualifiedName`, but this presents migration & compatibility costs that outweigh the benefits.
+Instead, we are adding two new properties to TestCase that represent the type (`ManagedType`) and method (`ManagedMethod`) for each test case.
+These additional properties are only applicable to unit tests written in managed languages (e.g. C# & VB, et al.).

 ## Specification

 TestCases for managed code must include a string-valued property named `ManagedType` property and a string-valued property named `ManagedMethod`.
+The specification below outlines the requirements for the contents of these two properties.

 **`ManagedType` Property**

-The `ManagedType` test case property is the fully specified type name in metadata format:
+The `ManagedType` test case property represents the fully specified type name in metadata format:

     NamespaceA.NamespaceB.ClassName`1+InnerClass`2